A rich, creamy homemade vegan cream cheese recipe packed with flavorful herbs. Your bagels will never be the same!

 I am so delighted to be sharing the vegan cream cheese recipe from Annie Oliverio's new book Crave, Eat, Heal.
 Annie is one of my favorite food bloggers and food photographers.

 This book is extra special to me, because not only do I love Ann, but I contributed a recipe to the book.
 My Gingered Coconut Sweet Potato Soup is in the warm cravings section.

-Oil-free vegan cream cheese might sound kind of impossible, but this recipe – written by Annie and tested by Diana from Veggie Next Door – uses cashews and coconut to achieve a rich, creamy texture with not added oil.
+Oil-free vegan cream cheese might sound kind of impossible, but it's totally doable!
+This recipe uses cashews and coconut to achieve a rich, creamy texture without added oil.